 Every weekend, thousands of millennials are faced with making an incredibly important decision.
 It really is one of the biggest questions of our generation.
 Where should we go for brunch?
 It can be really overwhelming, and the pressure on the one picking a restaurant is massive.
 You don’t want to disappoint, because then you’ll be known as the one who picked a crappy brunch place that doesn’t Instagram well.
 Because then all the trust your friends had in you is gone.
 So I did the leg work for you.
-I found six of the best brunch spots in London, which will be a hit with you and all your friends, so add them all to your list!
+I found five of the best brunch spots in London, which will be a hit with you and all your friends, so add them all to your list!

 Here are six of the best brunch spots in London, tried and tasted!

 A Grind is a Grind, and we all love it.
 Be it for brunch, coffee or cocktails, you can’t go wrong.

 The Exmouth Market one is a popular one and tends to get busy, so I’d suggest booking a table in advance.
 Other than that, it’s business as usual – white tiled walls, plants, pink menus and a neon sign on the wall.

 We waited a bit to get served and get our food (or maybe it seemed like forever because we were starving) but it was totally worth it.